Generalized Variational Inference in Function Spaces: Gaussian Measures meet Bayesian Deep Learning: Introduction

 The theory of constructing prior distributions in function spaces is well developed and the most famous class of prior distributions are \textit{Gaussian processes}.
 They have been commonly used for decades in the machine learning community to elicit interpretable functional priors and are known to have well-calibrated predictive uncertainties \citep{rasmussen2003gaussian}.

 In a separate thread of research, a new powerful inference framework called \textit{Generalized Variational Inference} (GVI) has been recently developed \citep{knoblauch2019generalized}.
 The authors argue that standard assumptions of Bayesian inference such as well-specified priors, well-specified likelihoods and infinite computing power are often violated in practice.
 They therefore propose a generalized view on Bayesian inference that takes these points into consideration.
 We extend the work of \citet{knoblauch2019generalized} to situations where no probability density functions for the prior exist and are thus able to use generalized variational inference in infinite-dimensional function spaces directly.
 We then specify both the prior and variational measures as Gaussian measures and measure their dissimilarity using the Wasserstein distance.
 This results in the method which we call \textit{Gaussian Wasserstein Inference in Function Spaces} (GWI-FS).
 An exciting application of our method is the ability to equip deep neural networks with uncertainty quantification using the framework analogous to that of Gaussian processes, resulting in a state-of-the-art method termed \emph{GWI-net}.
-Our main contributions are: \begin{itemize} \item We create a general framework for inference in function space based on Gaussian measures on the space of square-integrable functions, \item We derive an objective function that can be expressed in terms of the \textit{parameters of the Gaussian measures}, \item We derive a tractable approximation to our objective function that is valid for (almost) arbitrary kernels and mean functions, \item We demonstrate the utility of our method by obtaining state-of-the-art results on the UCI regression datasets and on Fashion MNIST and CIFAR 10 \footnote{Codebase: \hyperref[https://github.com/MrHuff/GWI]{https://github.com/MrHuff/GWI}}. \end{itemize}
+Our main contributions are: \begin{itemize}[noitemsep] \item We create a general framework for inference in function space based on Gaussian measures on the space of square-integrable functions, \item We derive an objective function that can be expressed in terms of the \textit{parameters of the Gaussian measures}, \item We derive a tractable approximation to our objective function that is valid for (almost) arbitrary kernels and mean functions, \item We demonstrate the utility of our method by obtaining state-of-the-art results on the UCI regression datasets and on Fashion MNIST and CIFAR 10\footnote{Codebase: \hyperref[https://anonymous.4open.science/r/GWI-D7CA/]{https://anonymous.4open.science/r/GWI-D7CA/}}. \end{itemize}